crew-sherlock/Experiment1/docs/design/reference-architecture.md

 ### Data Flow

-- Interface: Data is ingested into ADLS Azure Storage (doc-store and doc-store metadata) and Azure SQL (job metadata) (Code Orange ADLS) from GSC data sources through the Code Orange data pipeline.
+- Interface: Data is ingested into ADLS Azure Storage (doc-store and doc-store metadata) and Azure SQL (job metadata) from data sources through the data pipeline.

 1. Data is either batch or trigger-based processed in Azure Machine Learning Compute Instance.